forthmedia/aijunzi/README.md

 # AI Junzi

-Forthmedia JavaScript coding project.
+A junzi is someone who strives to improve themself.
+Their personality, their communication, their coding, whatever.
+A sage is very hard to become.
+Anyone can be a junzi.

 Herein, I'll assume you know enough *JavaScript* and *Angular* to follow along.

 ### Lazy Loading